riceissa/issarice.com/wiki/revisiting-the-great-decline-in-wikipedia-pageviews.md

   * Rolling mean with window size $n$ months, for $n = 1, 3, 6, 12$, where
     $n = 1$ means just the raw pageview plot; 4 in all.
     This is the last part of the filename besides the extension.
+    The rolling mean is intended to smooth out noise, but also makes transitions harder to detect.
+    For each month, the rolling mean is calculated as follows: the pageviews of $n$ months, starting with the current month, are added together and then divided by the number of days during this period.
+    One consequence of this is that even when $n=1$, the pageviews shown are not the raw pageviews for that month, but rather are normalized using the number of days in that month.
+    It is the $\log_{10}$ that is then taken and plotted.

 There are $16 \times 4 \times 2 \times 4 = 512$ plots in all.